Calm54/eleventy-base-blog/content/about/index.md

 ---
 # About Me

-I am a person that writes stuff.
+My name is Catherine and I am a Student at Coders Guild learning some Web Design and Development.